 Marije: Tricky question!
 I often switch from favorite film.
-At the moment my new favorite is Bar Bahar by Maysaloun Hamoud.
+At the moment my new favorite is Bar Bahar?by Maysaloun Hamoud.
 I really like portraying women as they really are.
 In this very controversial film (it’s banned in many countries) they show a clash between the traditional image and the modern Palestinian woman in Tel Aviv.
 Furthermore, in the film you see that this image needs to be refined, since they are no longer subdued beings but free-spirited, independent persons (who just go out, work, study, drink, smoke and are sexually active).

-Yacine: I do not have an absolute favorite.
+Yacine: I do not have an absolute favourite.
 However, I am always a big fan of the Wes Anderson films.
 They are graphically a spectacle and know how to find a good alternation between humor and drama.

 Sofie: That’s always a very mean question, which can not be answered.
 But if I really had to choose, I would go for Break up – L’uomo dei cinque palloni (1965) by Marco Ferreri.
 Marcello Mastroianni and Catherine Spaak in the roaring sixties in Milan!